Alpha (Asia album): Commercial performance

 Alpha spawned two singles.
 The lead-off single, "Don't Cry", reached number 10 on the Billboard Hot 100 and climbed to the top of the Mainstream Rock chart.
 It was the sole Top 40 entry for Asia in the United Kingdom, peaking at number 33.
-The B-side of the single, "Daylight", was featured as a bonus track on album original cassette editions.
+The B-side of the single, "Daylight", was featured as a bonus track on album original cassette editions, and also appeared on the Mainstream Rock charts, at number 24.
 The second single, "The Smile Has Left Your Eyes", reached number 34 on the Billboard Hot 100 and number 25 on the Mainstream Rock charts and was the group's last major hit.
 Along with the singles, "The Heat Goes On" and "True Colors" were quite popular on mainstream rock radio stations.

 Critical reception

 The album has received lukewarm reviews from music critics.
 J. D. Considine in his review for Rolling Stone described Alpha as "a sort of sonic confection, a concoction of tasty melodies, sweet harmonies and goopy lyrics intended more for greedy consumption than for artistic appreciation".
 Chas de Whalley of Kerrang! was less than restrained and openly said that "this album is complete and utter rubbish from beginning to end and a waste of the good vinyl it's pressed on".
 Tom Demalon has given the album a retrospective rating of three stars out of five on AllMusic.
 "Don't Cry", "My Own Time (I'll Do What I Want)" and "Open Your Eyes" have been selected as three "Track Picks".
 He has compared the album with Asia and has summarized that "nothing on Alpha packs the sheer sonic force of the band's debut".